-How do you make a short movie or video that people will actually watch?
+So how do you make a short movie or video that people will want to watch?

 Before you start on a big movie project, make some simple short movies to build your skills.
 Everybody makes mistakes, and it’s much better to make them on your small practice projects.
 That way, you can get used to your equipment, find out what it can do, and learn how to tell stories with film.
 So if you’re planning to make a documentary, make a mini-documentary to practise.
 If you’re planning a drama, film a single scene first.

 Get the idea right

 Do you know what your movie’s about?
 Try writing out the main idea in 50 words or a tweet.
 If you can’t do that, it’s not clear enough.

 You need to grab people’s attention right from the start and give them a reason to keep watching.
 This is particularly important for online movies.

 Keep the story simple and make sure people can understand it.
 And your movie should be short: it probably needs to be much shorter than you think.

 Plan your film as a series of separate shots.
 Set up each shot carefully.
 Either keep the camera completely still, or move it smoothly and steadily.